Elementary & Middle School Process

 Step 3: Acceptance or denial

-Step 1: Book a tour or contact the director of the preschool campus you are interested in to set up a tour (contact information below)
+Step 1: Book a tour or contact our Preschool Director, Pam Curry, to set up a tour (contact information below)

 Step 2: Discuss the school program with the preschool director to mutually agree if Concordia is a good fit for the child